+Student Name

-Student Name (Given Na ame) (Family Name)
+(Given Na ime) (Family Name)

+Arrival Date

-Arrival Date (Day) (Month)
+(Day) (Month)

 I will arrive by [Car] [Plane] [Train] [Bus]

+If Plane

+Airline

-If Plane Airline Flight Number Required Merrimack offers free t Please refer to the "Key Will you be taking the f [Yes] [No] v Dates" see ction of this
+Flight Number Required

+Merrimack offers free transportation from Boston-Logan Airport to campus Please refer to the "Key Dates" section of this guide for your Arrival Date.
+Will you be taking the free transportation?
+[Yes] [No]

-Transportation is for Merrimack students only Please confirm your seat with the school before departure Students arriving early, late, or at different airports must coordinate their own travel Merrimack will hold a school banner in the arrival terminal
+Transportation is for M Please confirm your sea Students arriving early, Merrimack will hold a s at with the slate, or at o school befo different ai ore departi irports mus ust coordinate their own travel